AndreyKoudr/ThreadedGaussElimination/README.md

   Max speedup 13.5

 95% of CPU time is spent on ThreadProc4()/ThreadProc8().
 Simple C++ 11/14 thread construction/destruction does not take much time.

-    Increase of threads does not demonstrate sufficient speedup due to current CPU - 6 logical cores.
+Increase in number of threads does not demonstrate sufficient speedup due to current CPU - 6 logical cores.
 My previuos tests on a desktop with 2 Xeons (32 cores and multiple real sets of XMM registers) made speedup of up to 140 with multiple threads.